 10 Ways to Keep Your Clients Happy

-I was recently in the middle of an issue with one of my clients where someone left a very poor review of their location.
-This review was posted on the incorrect social media page, and really, has nothing to do with my client's location because they mixed up the businesses.
+I was recently in the middle of an issue with one of my clients where someone left a poor review of their location.
+This review was posted on the incorrect social media page and really had nothing to do with my client's location because they mixed up the businesses.

-However, the owner of the other location—in spite of my recommendations on how to handle the unhappy customer (who had a very serious allegation)—decided to ignore the displeased customer instead of handling the issue directly and professionally. <sigh> It made me think about the poor customer service that is dished out on a regular basis by other larger corporations.
+However, despite my recommendations on handling the unhappy customer (with a serious allegation), the owner of the other location decided to ignore the displeased customer instead of directly and professionally handling the issue. <sigh> It made me think about the poor customer service dished out regularly by other larger corporations.
 I came up with a few things you can do to keep them happy.
 Read on below:

 10. Take feedback seriously—and respond!